What the MORE Act that just passed in the HoR would mean for your cannabis business

 The Marijuana Opportunity Reinvestment and Expungement Act, or the MORE Act, was introduced in the House of Representatives by Representative Jerrold Nadler back in 2021.
 The prime directive of the bill was the decriminalization of cannabis.

 More specifically, if passed, the MORE Act would remove marijuana from the list of Schedule 1 narcotics that it has been on since 1970 when the Controlled Substances Act was passed.
-For context, the other drugs on the Schedule 1 list of narcotics include cocaine, heroin and LSD.
+For context, the other drugs on the Schedule 1 list of narcotics include cocaine, heroin, and LSD.

-- Replaces statutory references to marijuana and marijuana with cannabis.
+• Replaces statutory references to marijuana and marijuana with cannabis.

-- The Bureau of Labor Statistics must regularly publish demographic data on cannabis business owners and employees.
+• The Bureau of Labor Statistics must regularly publish demographic data on cannabis business owners and employees.

-- Establishes a trust fund to support various programs and services for individuals and businesses in communities impacted by the war on drugs.
+• Establishes a trust fund to support various programs and services for individuals and businesses in communities impacted by the war on drugs.

-- Imposes an excise tax on cannabis products produced in or imported into the United States and an occupational tax on cannabis production facilities and export warehouses.
+• Imposes an excise tax on cannabis products produced in or imported into the United States and an occupational tax on cannabis production facilities and export warehouses.

-- Prohibits the denial of federal public benefits to a person based on certain cannabis-related conduct or convictions.
+• Prohibits the denial of federal public benefits to a person based on certain cannabis-related conduct or convictions.

-- Prohibits the denial of benefits and protections under immigration laws based on cannabis-related conduct or a conviction.
+• Prohibits the denial of benefits and protections under immigration laws based on cannabis-related conduct or a conviction.

-- Establishes a process to expunge convictions and conduct sentencing review hearings related to federal cannabis offenses.
+• Establishes a process to expunge convictions and conduct sentencing review hearings related to federal cannabis offenses.

-- Directs the Government Accountability Office to study the societal impact of state legalization of recreational cannabis.
+• Directs the Government Accountability Office to study the societal impact of state legalization of recreational cannabis.

-- Directs the National Highway Traffic Safety Administration to study methods for determining whether a driver is impaired by marijuana.
+• Instruct the National Highway Traffic Safety Administration to study methods for determining whether a driver is impaired by marijuana.

-- Directs the National Institute for Occupational Safety and Health to study the impact of state legalization of recreational cannabis on the workplace.
+• Given direction to the National Institute for Occupational Safety and Health to study the impact of state legalization of recreational cannabis on the workplace.

-- Directs the Department of Education to study the impact of state legalization of recreational cannabis on schools and school-aged children.
+• Directs the Department of Education to study the impact of state legalization of recreational cannabis on schools and school-aged children.

 What the MORE Act would mean for your cannabis business